nedamohamadzadeh/GitHub-ForkRoster/roster.md

+# GEOG 728 Student Roster

+Enter the information requested below using the Markdown formatting language.
+Keep your responses concise (e.g., < 20 characters if possible).
+For the favorite sport, include an emoji rather than writing text.
+You can consult the public repository [Emoji Cheet Sheet](https://github.com/ikatyang/emoji-cheat-sheet) for your options.
+If you're not familiar with Markdown yet, use the line of code with my name as a guide.

 | Last Name                    | First Name                   | Major                        | Advisor                      | Favorite Sport               |
 | :--------------------------- | :--------------------------- | :--------------------------- | :--------------------------- | :--------------------------- |
 | Carney | Luke |